GaleJames-creator/gale-james/how-to-guides/manage-api-errors.md

 # Manage API errors

-Web services use status codes to tell you what happened.
-A `2xx` means success, `4xx` implies a problem with your request, and `5xx`  means a server problem.
-You might also see an error code with more details.
-Knowing these codes helps you quickly resolve issues with your API requests.

 Follow these steps if you get an error code:

 - Check the response headers for additional details, such as rate limits or warnings.